Postgraduate Course: Environmental Valuation (PGGE11223)

 Week 8.
 Benefits Transfer

-Students will learn about the pros and cons of different ways of conducting benefits transfer , conduct examples of simple transfers and be introduced to meta-analysis.
+In this week students will learn about the pros and cons of different ways of conducting benefits transfer , conduct examples of simple transfers and be introduced to meta-analysis.

 Week 9.
 Valuation in countries with developing economies